Wearing Braces - What To Expect, What It's Like, and How to Make It Count

 This time, though, the paste must have been filled too high because it began to drip into the back of my throat, gagging me.
 I spit and sputtered the mold out and coughed up the pink stuff.
 Luckily, they had what they needed to make new molds and created a clear, plastic retainer that fit my teeth perfectly.

 Once my retainer was ready, I went to the orthodontist to pick it up.
 It was the exact shape of my new, straight teeth, thought it didn't always stay there, and I was constantly pushing it back up into the roof of my mouth with my tongue, causing a temporary speech impediment and excess of spit.

 I also had a second set of teeth to brush, though this wasn't as bad as trying to brush around metal and wires.
 The worst part was trying to keep it from staining.
 Spaghetti sauce and other colorful foods got into the crevices of the clear plastic and stained the retainer orange after several months, and they had to make a new one for me.

 I wore my retainer day and night for a solid year.
 After that, I went back to the orthodontist for a follow up visit, and she said that I could cut back to only wearing them at night.
 Gradually, I wore them less and less until I stopped wearing the retainer all together after two years.
-In the end, it was worth it.
+My teeth have stayed put ever since.

 Have you had braces, are planning on getting them, or do you have them right now?
 Share your experiences below!